overshinin/clojure-jsr223/README.md

 If "template" does not contain "format specifier" (like `%d`), all `ScriptEngine`s share single Clojure Namespace.
 For example, passing `-Dclojure.scripting.NS_TEMPLATE=user` to JVM enforces all ScriptEngines to use default Namespace (`user`).

-Clojure Namespace can also be created per `ScriptContext`, if `-Dclojure.scripting.NS_PER_CONTEXT=true` is passed to JVM.
+Clojure Namespace can also be created per `ScriptContext`, if `-Dclojure.scripting.NS_PER_CONTEXT=true` is provided to JVM.
 In this case, Namespace name is stored in `ScriptContext(ENGINE_SCOPE)'s Bindings` under `javax.script.Namespace` key.

 ##### `javax.script.Compilable`

-"Compilation" is implemented via creating and evaluating new function, which contains passed script.
+"Compilation" is implemented via creating new function, which contains body of the script.
-All symbols, used in script, must be bound (via Bindings, or Clojure root variables) at the moment of `CompiledScript.eval ()`.
+All symbols, used in script, must be bound (via Bindings, or Clojure root variables) at the moment of `CompiledScript.eval ()`, which executes this new function.

 ##### `javax.script.Invocable`